KaiHsiangHu/iNEXT.IE/README.md

 `iNEXT.IE` computes the estimated asymptotic diversity and also plots diversity profiles (q-profiles) for q between 0.4 and 2, in comparison with the maximum likelihood estimation.
-Typically, the asymptotic estimates for q ≥ 1 are reliable, but for q \< 1 (especially for q close to zero), the asymptotic estimates represent only lower bounds.
+Typically, the asymptotic estimates for q ≥ 1 are reliable, but for q \< 1 (especially when q is near zero), they represent lower bounds only..

 ## How to cite

-If you publish your work based on results from `iNEXT.IE` package, you should make references to the following methodology paper and the
+If you use results from the iNEXT.IE package in a publication, please cite the following methodology paper and the package:
-package:

 -   Hu, K.-H. and Chao, A. (2025).
 The iNEXT.IE package: INterpolation
     and EXTrapolation for Inter-Specific Encounter.
 R package available